Frequently Asked Questions

 Do you do drop in classes?

-No. We give all new participants the opportunity to try out a class for a one off rate but after this all our classes are either part of a course or payable via a class pass or monthly membership fee.
-The only exception to this is our post natal course because it’s run in partnership with Brambles Children’s Centre and therefore operates slightly differently.
+No. We give all new participants the opportunity to try out a class for a one off rate but after this all our classes are either part of a course or payable via a monthly membership fee.

-If you are looking for something you can do sporadically if you can’t make a regular class commitment, Karen has an online Pilates programme available to buy for just £19 which gives you access to a private group and nearly two hours of 10-15 minute Pilates programmes you can download to your phone or iPad.
+If you are looking for something you can do sporadically if you can’t make a regular class commitment, Karen has an online Pilates class every Thursday you can join for £10 or you can try a month of Fit School with our 30 day trial.

 Why don’t you do drop in classes?